RuchiraGamage/ResidentRoomAssignment/README.md

 ```

 ```
-Use provided resident_db_dump.sql in the repository for inset data to the database if needed
+Use provided resident_db_dump.sql in the repository for insert data to the database if needed
 ```

 ```